Summer Experience Grants

 - Remote experience supervised by a staff member at the organization.

-- Fee based programs - any program that charges tuition or a fee.
+- Fee-based programs - any program that charges tuition or a fee.
 Exceptions may be made for programs in the performing arts, on a case by case basis.
-(Students outside of performing arts: if you believe that your experience should qualify, contact us to discuss).

-- Cornell in Washington, Practicing Medicine, Cornell Pre-Law Summer Program, Global Health minor programs, or any other college-based program charging tuition/program fees (at Cornell or any other university).
-Exception: Cornell in Hollywood.
+- most other college-based program charging tuition/program fees (at Cornell or any other university).

 - Research that is supervised by a graduate student.
 Research experiences must be supervised by a Principal Investigator or faculty member.

-- Personal research projects, personal projects, or personal entrepreneurial ventures.
+- Personal research projects, such as an honors thesis, personal projects, research projects attached to academic credit, or personal entrepreneurial ventures.